 From the marble steps of the Alberta Legislature to the Canadian Prime Minister's Office, Lisa's Politics-History-Economics (PHE) program allowed her to explore broad interests.

-The PHE program appealed to me because of my interest in social justice and public policy.
-It provided a broad picture of political and economic life both nationally and internationally, as well as the tools and knowledge-base necessary to engage in and work for justice in Canada and beyond.
+The program initially appealed to Lisa because of her interests in social justice and public policy.
+PHE provided a broad picture of political and economic life, both nationally and internationally, as well as the tools and knowledge-base necessary to engage in justice-based work locally and abroad.

-The PHE degree and its broad interdisciplinary nature was a springboard into further work and education opportunities that will prove to be invaluable in training me for work on the international stage.
-Further, the PHE course-work, faculty, and broader King's environment, taught me about the intrinsic call to social justice within the Christian life and challenged me to work for Shalom in our economic and political systems in this often broken world.
+As Lisa states, "my PHE degree and its broad interdisciplinary nature was a springboard into work and educational opportunities.
+The PHE program has proven to be invaluable training for work on an international stage.
+My coursework, faculty, and broader King's environment, taught me about the intrinsic call to social justice within the Christian life.
+It challenged me to work for shalom in our economic and political systems in what is often a broken world."